armbian/documentation/docs/Process_Merge-Policy.md

 * U-Boot and kernel version bump for legacy and current requires _tested-by_ from Maintainers and/or testers on at least two different boards for the impacted platform.
 * Kernel sources switch (legacy current) needs a discussion on forum or github or IRC and documented in PR and _Acked-by_  Lead Maintainer.
 These changes are risky and things can go terrible wrong here...
-* Dev source changes are at the discretion of the Lead Maintainer.
+* edge source changes are at the discretion of the Lead Maintainer.
 * Board family tweaks require at least _reviewed-by_.

 #### packages